 The Augusta RiverHawks are forced to suspend operations for the 2013-14 season due to ongoing problems with the ice plant at James Brown Arena.
 The same problems forced the RiverHawks to play their final eight home games at a practice facility last season.

 Former NHL referee Mark Faucette is named the league’s Director of Officiating.

 Pensacola captures their second-consecutive President’s Cup Championship, defeating Columbus two games to none.
-En route to the title the Ice Pilots set several new regular season league records, including most points (81), wins (38) and highest average attendance (4,090).
+En route to the title, the Ice Flyers set several new regular season league records, including most points (81), wins (38) and highest average attendance (4,090).

 Goaltender Shannon Szabados, a two-time Olympic gold medalist with the Canadian women’s hockey team, became the first female to play in the SPHL when she started in net for the Columbus Cottonmouths against Knoxville on March 15, 2014.
 Szabados stopped 27 shots in a 4-3 loss to the Ice Bears.

 The Augusta RiverHawks announce they will be moving to Macon, GA for the 2015-16 season and taking the ice as the Macon Mayhem.

 2014-15 – The SPHL begins its second decade of play with eight teams, as the Bloomington Thunder and Mississippi Surge both suspend operations for the season.
 With the change, the SPHL adopts a new, six-team playoff format.

 The SPHL partners with NeuLion, Inc. to deliver live and on-demand content for all SPHL games across a variety of platforms.